-The Survey Area Definition Tool (SADT) is a tool that generates the pointing positions for each tile within a survey.
-In addition it searches the guide star catalogues and selects the suitable sets of guide and active optics stars necessary to observe the individual pawprints of each survey tile.
+The Survey Area Definition Tool (SADT) is a tool that generates the pointing positions for each tile within a VISTA or VST survey.
+In addition, for VISTA, it searches the guide star catalogues and selects the suitable sets of guide and active optics stars necessary to observe the individual pawprints of each survey tile.
 In the case it does not find a sufficient number of guide stars or active optics stars, the tile position is slightly re-adjusted and the tool searches automatically again for suitable AG/AO stars.
-The output of the SADT (survey area file in XML format) must be used together with the P2PP version 3 (P2PP3) to generate the Observing Blocks (OBs) for observing runs scheduled on the VISTA or VST telescope.
+The output of the SADT (survey area file in XML format) must be used together with the web-based p2 tool to generate the Observing Blocks (OBs) for observing runs scheduled on the VISTA or VST telescope.

-The current public release of SADT is version 5.04 of the software for VIRCAM observations, or version 5.06 to prepare OBs for OmegaCAM.
+The current public release of SADT is version 5.1.0 of the software for VIRCAM and OmegaCAM observations.

-NEW in version 5.06: this is the latest version of SADT for observations with OmegaCAM at VST.
+SADT v5.06: a version of SADT for observations with OmegaCAM at VST only.
 It is tailored for the preparation of survey areas for early science observations of the Public Surveys.
 Some specifics of this SADT release for VST are:

 - the position angles of the detectors on the sky can now be set to any value;